QuentinRa/blog.quentinra.dev/proj/design-patterns/architectural/mvc.md

 asking for data from the model, formatting it, and giving it to the view.

-They are a lot of kind of MVC, usually the most rightful one is a bit different from above
+They are a lot of kinds of MVC, usually the most rightful one is a bit different from what I said above

 * the controller generates the view
 * the view ask for data from the model (updates)